podlove/podlove-web-player/readme.md

 # Podlove Web Player – HTML5 Goodness for Podcasting

-Podlove Web Player is a Podcast-optimized, HTML5-based video and audio player with Flash fallback.It supports almost every browser and also does captions, chapters and much more.
+Podlove Web Player is a Podcast-optimized, HTML5-based video and audio player with Flash fallback.
+It supports almost every browser and also does captions, chapters and much more.
 Thanks to MediaElement.js for providing the foundation.

 [Official Site](http://podlove.org/podlove-web-player/)